My Chère Albertine, a vignette by the National Film Board on YouTube using colourized postcards.

 Looking for dyes, other than the traditional ones used in India, was the start of it all, chemicals for drugs and cleaning products, plastics for tech toys and containers, alloys that allow for skyscapers and computer chips.

-So women's vanity (or class vanity) led to the modern polymer era, where grocery stores like Provigo (Loblaw's) pretend to be just like an old fashioned market, like Bonsecours, but they are really about selling as much cardboard and plastic as possible, around as little edible substance as possible, for as much moolah as possible.
+So women's vanity (or class vanity) led to the modern polymer era, where grocery stores like Provigo (Loblaw's) pretend to be just like an old fashioned markets, like Bonsecours, but they are really about selling as much cardboard and plastic as possible, around as little edible substance as possible, for as much moolah as possible.

 When it comes to groceries these days, it's hard to tell where the food starts and the plastic ends - and that's been the case since the fifties.
 Cheez Whiz anyone?